You are here

-Our mission is to help students achieve their fullest academic potential and to foster their growth by encouraging them to make informed decisions based on their interests, abilities, values, and goals.
+Our mission is to help undergraduate students achieve their fullest academic potential and to foster their growth by encouraging them to make informed decisions based on their interests, abilities, values, and goals.
 We help students become self-directed learners and decision makers as well as leaders in the IST and Penn State communities.
 Advising is a collaborative process and both advisers and students share the responsibility for making the advising relationship succeed.
 Students have the responsibility to meet with their Adviser, read their email, check Advising updates and IST website for changes in major requirements, new courses, and special topic courses.

 Students typically meet with their assigned adviser at least once a semester for academic planning purposes.
 Students planning for a student abroad experience or concurrent major may need to meet with an adviser multiple times in one semester.
 Typical appointments are scheduled for thirty minutes.
 The more prepared a student is for their scheduled appointment the more productive the advising meeting will be.
 An advising appointment incorporates a review of a student’s degree audit acquired through eLion and allows students to ask questions about policy, course substitutions, transfer course work, and entrance to major.
 Advisers also make appropriate referalls to other Penn State recources.
 Beginning with the third week of a semester (Fall and Spring) through the sixth week instructors may choose to complete an Early Progress Report (EPR) which provides a warning to students with unsatisfactory performance.
 When an instrutcor submits an EPR, the student receives an email notifcation.
 Advisers receive copies of all EPRs and contact students who receive reports to discuss academic performace, consider the outcomes, review options and provide appropriate referalls.